dhisana-ai/gtm-ai-tools/README.md

 ## Vibe coding new workflows

 The Codex CLI lets you create new utilities with natural language prompts.
 It runs on your machine, not inside the container.
+This repository is vibe code ready—just describe what you want in natural language and you can have your custom workflow ready in 5 min.

 1. Install **Node.js 22+** and the CLI:
    ```bash